 Autoflowering seeds are another popular choice for outdoor growing, as they start blooming as soon as they reach maturity regardless of the length of day.
 You can either have a quick-growing crop, or fit multiple harvests into a year with autoflowering cannabis.

-The downside to autoflowering cannabis is that they tend to have a lot less potency.
+The downside to autoflowering cannabis is they tend to be a lot less potent.

 Step 4: Acquire some soil

 Soil is made up of three basic components in various ratios: